History of submarines: Recent

 The German Type 212 submarine was the first series production submarine to use fuel cells for air-independent propulsion.
 It is powered by nine 34-kilowatt hydrogen fuel cells.

-Most small modern commercial submarines that are not expected to operate independently use batteries that can be recharged by a mother-ship after every dive.
+Most small modern commercial submarines that are not expected to operate independently and use batteries that can be recharged by a mother-ship after every dive.

 Towards the end of the 20th century, some submarines were fitted with pump-jet propulsors, instead of propellers.
 Although these are heavier, more expensive, and often less efficient than a propeller, they are significantly quieter, giving an important tactical advantage.

 A possible propulsion system for submarines is the magnetohydrodynamic drive, or "caterpillar drive", which has no moving parts.
 It was popularized in the movie version of The Hunt for Red October, written by Tom Clancy, which portrayed it as a virtually silent system.
 (In the book, a form of propulsor was used rather than an MHD.)
 Although some experimental surface ships have been built with this propulsion system, speeds have not been as high as hoped.
 In addition, the noise created by bubbles, and the higher power settings a submarine's reactor would need, mean that it is unlikely to be considered for any military purpose.